 The sharp sell-off in government bond yields in the last few weeks is testing the patience of central banks and bond markets are reacting to the hawkish messages.
 Portfolio Manager Andrew Mulliner explains.

-- Following the rally over winter, where 10‑year US Treasury yields fell to around 1.2%, the risks were, in our view, skewed towards yields moving higher through to the end of the year.
+- Following the rally over the summer, where 10‑year US Treasury yields fell to around 1.2%, the risks were, in our view, skewed towards yields moving higher through to the end of the year.
 Hawkish messages from the September round of central bank meetings increased the pace of that move.

 - In the US, tapering of asset purchases could begin this year and end mid-2022, but it does not signal the start of hiking.
 The challenge for the Bank of England, which sees conditions building for tightening monetary policy, is that it may have to tighten policy into a stagflationary environment.